Teri Garr: Illness and death

 In October 2002, Garr confirmed that she had been diagnosed with multiple sclerosis.
 After years of uncertainty and secrecy about her diagnosis, Garr explained her reasons for deciding to go public:

 I'm telling my story for the first time so I can help people.
 I can help people know they aren't alone and tell them there are reasons to be optimistic because, today, treatment options are available.

 In interviews, Garr said that she first started noticing symptoms while she was in New York filming Tootsie around 1982.
 After disclosing her condition, she became a National Ambassador for the National Multiple Sclerosis Society and National Chair for the Society's Women Against MS program (WAMS).
 In November 2005, Garr was honored as the society's Ambassador of the Year.
 The same year, she revealed her treatment regimen for the disease, which included regular steroid injections to help manage symptoms.
-Closer reported in 2015 that she credited her positive attitude and her family's support with helping her fight the disease.
+Closer reported in August 2015 that she credited her positive attitude and her family's support with helping her fight the disease.

 In December 2006, Garr had a ruptured brain aneurysm.
-The aneurysm left her in a coma for a week, but after therapy, she regained speech and motor skills, and in 2008 she appeared on Late Show with David Letterman to promote Expired, a 2007 film in which she played one of a set of twins.
+The aneurysm left her in a coma for a week, but after therapy, she regained speech and motor skills, and in June 2008 she appeared on Late Show with David Letterman to promote Expired, a 2007 film in which she played one of a set of twins.

-Garr died from complications of multiple sclerosis at her home in Los Angeles surrounded by family and friends, on October 29, 2024, at the age of 79.
+Garr died from complications of her multiple sclerosis at her home in Los Angeles surrounded by family and friends, on October 29, 2024, at the age of 79.
+She is interred at San Fernando Mission Cemetery in Mission Hills, California.

 Legacy and reception

 Garr has been called a "comedic legend."
 In 1982, film critic Pauline Kael called her "the funniest neurotic dizzy dame on the screen."
 Numerous performers have cited her as an influence, including Jenna Fischer and Tina Fey.

 Upon her death, talk show host David Letterman called her "one of The Late Shows all-time favorite guests" adding, "Teri Garr's many appearances on Late Night gave it a cachet and importance not possible without her.
 She was a first class actor and comedian and a lovely human being.
 She elevated all, and I'm sad she is gone."
 Director Mel Brooks wrote, "She was so talented and so funny.
 Her humor and lively spirit made the Young Frankenstein set a pleasure to work on".
-Her Tootsie co-star Dustin Hoffman released a statement in part reading "Teri was brilliant and singular in all she did, and had a heart of gold.
+Her Tootsie co-star Dustin Hoffman released a statement reading, in part, "Teri was brilliant and singular in all she did, and had a heart of gold.
 Working with her was one of the great highs.
 There was no one like her".
 Numerous figures in the entertainment industry also paid tribute including Steve Martin, Michael Keaton, Richard Dreyfuss, Lisa Kudrow, Jamie Lee Curtis, Michael McKean, Paul Feig and Francis Ford Coppola.